AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

    ![Set the threshold limit for the task to delete assets](assets/delete_threshold.png)

-## Configure thresholds for asynchronous move operations {#configure-thresholds-for-asynchronous-move-operations}
+## Configure threshold for asynchronous move operations {#configure-thresholds-for-asynchronous-move-operations}

 If the number of assets, folders, or references to be moved exceeds the set threshold number, the move operation is performed asynchronously.